extism/js-sdk/README.md

 > *Note*: The source code for this is [here](https://github.com/extism/plugins/blob/main/count_vowels_kvstore/src/lib.rs) and is written in Rust, but it could be written in any of our PDK languages.

-Unlike our previous plug-in, this plug-in expects you to provide host functions that satisfy our its import interface for a KV store.
+Unlike our previous plug-in, this plug-in expects you to provide host functions that satisfy its import interface for a KV store.

 We want to expose two functions to our plugin, `kv_write(key: string, value: Uint8Array)` which writes a bytes value to a key and `kv_read(key: string): Uint8Array` which reads the bytes at the given `key`.
 ```js